Garrett Nilsen, Technology to Market Program Manager

 Company: ManTech International

 Prior to joining SETO, Andrew founded and ran Resilient Systems Engineering, LLC, providing technical consulting for sustainable energy systems development.
 The group performs technology capability assessments, strategic planning, and integrated systems engineering to enable clients to transition from prototype to production operations and to scale up capabilities.

 Previously, Andrew managed an engineering group at the Department of Energy’s Lawrence Livermore National Laboratory.
 He and his team supported the National Ignition Facility, a nuclear fusion research and development program, through the development and fielding of manufacturing and processing equipment for high-precision large laser optics..
 Andrew began his career at GE Energy, working for several years on wind energy systems as well as solar technologies and fossil fuel power production equipment.
 He holds an M.S. in mechanical engineering from Georgia Tech and a B.S. in mechanical engineering from Cornell University.

-Dr. Kyle Fricker is a technology manager working primarily with the Technology to Market and Soft Cost teams.
-He manages a variety of projects led by companies developing technology that leverages big data and analytics to drive down lifetime costs of installed systems.
-His portfolio also includes projects that test, validate, and replicate new approaches to expand solar access to previously underserved populations, aggregate systems for participation in new markets, and facilitate grid interconnection.
-He also works to strengthen innovation ecosystems and test new pathways to accelerate the commercialization of portfolios of solar and related early-stage technologies.
-Kyle has been with SETO since 2015, when he started as a Science and Technology Policy Fellow.
-In his current role, he also manages the SETO fellowship programs, including recruiting talented individuals to support the office’s mission.
+Dr. Kyle Fricker is a technology manager working with the Technology to Market and Soft Cost teams.
+He manages a variety of projects developing technology to streamline project development/financing, facilitate grid interconnection, and drive down lifetime costs of installed systems.
+His portfolio also includes projects that test, validate, and replicate new approaches to expand solar access to previously underserved populations.
+He also works to strengthen innovation ecosystems and test new pathways to accelerate the commercialization of early-stage energy technologies.

-Prior to SETO, Kyle co-founded Divvy Power LLC ("Divvy"), an online platform to facilitate the development of community clean energy projects via matchmaking with local professionals and crowdsourcing of capital.
-Under his leadership, Divvy hosted two pilot projects raising nearly $10,000 from 93 individuals for off-grid solar systems at a school and community garden in the Bronx, NY.
+Prior to SETO, Kyle co-founded Divvy Power LLC ("Divvy"), an online platform for crowdsourcing capital and facilitating development of community clean energy projects.
+Under his leadership, Divvy completed two pilot projects for off-grid solar systems at a school and community garden in the Bronx, NY.